meerk40t/meerk40t/meerk40t/extra/README.md

 ## Embroider

-Embroider permits console calls to "embroider" which performs an Eulerian Fill operation on particular shapes.
+Embroider permits console calls to "embroider" which performs an Eulerian Fill operation on selected closed shapes.

 ## Inkscape

 Inkscape permits and refers to calls to Inkscape.
-Some operations with the Commandline of Inkscape are reasonable operations and calling them to perform those functions can be helpful.
+Some operations with the Commandline of Inkscape are useful operations and calling them to perform those functions can be helpful in some automated contexts.

 ## PathOptimize

 Path Optimize are the older path-based optimizations routines from 0.6.x that worked on Path objects themselves.
-With the switch to cutcode this is less needed.
+With the switch to `CutCode` this is less needed, but still provided.

 ## Vectrace